0BananaBig0/from_gcc_to_cpp/docs/SomeProgrammingTechniques.md

 ## What Causes Undefined Behavior (UB)

 1. Using uninitialized variables.
 (Compilers can handle it.)
-2. A value-returning function that does not return a value.
+2. Failure to return a value from a non-void function.
 (Compilers can't always handle it.)
 3. Any use of an object after it has been destroyed.
 (Compilers can't qandle it.)